prem-muthedath/timer/README.md

 to demonstrate certain principles for readers of his book.
 So Beck tolerates many things that he otherwise would have improved on or redesigned.

-Over here, as part of my learning practice, I decided to refactor parts of beck's code that I felt needed clarity, including:
+Over here, as part of my learning, I decided to refactor parts of Beck's code that I felt needed clarity, including:

 1. Logic and data not together (mainly related to reflection);
 2. One class -- MethodTimer in Beck's code -- doing more than one thing;